matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 - **How deploying contracts works on zkSync.**
   To deploy a contract, a user calls the `create` function of the [ContractDeployer](./system-contracts.md#contractdeployer) and provides the hash of the contract to be published, as well as the constructor arguments.
 The contract bytecode itself is supplied in the `factory_deps` field of the EIP712 transactions.
 If the contract is a factory (i.e. it can deploy other contracts), these contracts' bytecodes should be included in the `factory_deps` as well.

-All the deployment process is handled inside our [hardhat](../../../api/hardhat) plugin.
+The [hardhat-zksync-deploy](../../../api/hardhat) plugin takes care of the deployment process.
+Here's a [guide on how to use it](../../../api/hardhat/getting-started.md).

 ## Solidity/Vyper support

 Compiling Solidity to zkEVM bytecode requires a special compiler.
-For the time being Solidity `>=0.4.0` versions are supported, though it is still recommended to use `^0.8.0` as the most stable ones.
+For the time being Solidity `>=0.4.10` versions are supported, though we strongly recommended using `^0.8.0` as the most stable one.
 Vyper `^0.3.3` is also supported.

+Although, older versions of Solidity are supported, here are some of their limitations in zkSync:
+- Contract-local recursion is not supported.
+- Internal function pointers are not supported.

+For smart contract compilation using Solidity or Vyper, [check the correspondent Hardhat plugins here](../../../api/hardhat/plugins.md).

 Ethereum cryptographic primitives like `ecrecover`, `keccak256` and `sha256` are supported as precompiles.
 No actions are required from your side as all the calls to the precompiles are done by the compiler under the hood.